svpino/ml.school/README.md

 $ git config --global credential.helper store
 ```

 5. Throughout the course, you will work on the "Pipeline of Digits" project with the goal of seting up a SageMaker pipeline for a simple computer vision project.
-For this assignment, open the `mnist.ipynb` notebook and follow the instructions to prepare the dataset for the project.
+For this assignment, open the [`mnist.ipynb`](mnist/mnist.ipynb) notebook and follow the instructions to prepare everything you need to start the project.

 6. Setup a SageMaker pipeline for the "Pipeline of Digits" project.
-Create a Processing Step where you split the MNIST dataset into a train and a test set.
+Create a Processing Step where you split 20% off the MNIST train set to use as a validation set.

 ## Session 2